paul-wolf/strgen/docs/usage.rst

 characters are treated as literals.
 The hyphen is only special in a character class, when it appears within square brackets.

-One special case is the escape character itself, backslash ’'.
-To escape this, you will need at least two backslashes to escape it.
+One special case is the escape character itself, backslash ``\``.
+To escape this, you will need at least two backslashes.
 So, three
-alltogether: one for Python’s string interpretation and one for StringGenerator’s escaping.
+altogether: one for Python’s string interpretation and one for StringGenerator’s escaping.
 If for some exotic reason you want two literal backslashes in a row, you need a total of eight backslashes.
 The foregoing presupposes the template is a string in a file.
 If you are